matt-9000/BytecodeBakery/README.md

 ~~~~~~
 Enter cake recipient's name: Guy Cakeater
 Enter cake type (Graduation = 1, Birthday = 2): 1
-Baking.....
+Baking..........
 Ding!
 Baking done.

 Your cake is now ready, admire it!
-Its a bakery.cake.BirthdayCake that has icing with message="Happy Birthday Guy Cakeater!", and color=Blue!
+Its a bakery.cake.GraduationCake that has icing with message="Congratulations Guy Cakeater!", and color=Black!

 ~~~~~~
 Thanks for visiting, the bakery is now closed!